apache/nuttx/configs/sama5d3x-ek/README.txt

     PE24.
 The red LED is also pulled high but is driven by a transistor so that it is illuminated when power is applied even if PE24 is not configured as an output.
-If PE24 is configured as an output, then the LCD is illuminated by a high output.
+If PE24 is configured as an output, then the LED is illuminated by a high output.

+      N.B.
+PE24 Drives the RED Led on the CM (SODIMM200), but unfortunately it is also connected to ISI_RST on the MB (Main Board) and controlling it will reset a Camera connected to the ISI

   These LEDs are not used by the board port unless CONFIG_ARCH_LEDS is defined.
 In that case, the usage by the board port is defined in include/board.h and src/sam_leds.c.
-The LEDs are used to encode OS-related events as follows:
+The LEDs are used to encode OS-related events as follows when the red LED (PE24) is available:

     SYMBOL                Meaning                     LED state
                                                     Blue     Red